slbailey/Retrovue/docs/contracts/resources/ChannelContract.md

 ### Effective-Dated Mutations

-- Timezone and `programming_day_start` changes MUST specify an `effective_date` and trigger horizon/EPG rebuilds from that date forward
+- `programming_day_start` changes MAY specify an `effective_date` and trigger horizon/EPG rebuilds from that date forward

 ### Optimistic Locking